bb-io/docs/src/content/docs/concepts/flights.md

 ![live bird](~/assets/docs/live-bird.gif)

-## Parallel flights
+## Parallel Action limit

-While a Bird can produce an unlimited number of flights, we’ve introduced a limit on how many can fly in parallel.
-This does not affect the total number of executions or the amount of data processed, but it does control how many flights can start at the exact same time.
-If you trigger more flights than your subscription allows to run concurrently, the extra ones will queue up and execute as soon as capacity becomes available.
-You can monitor these queued flights using the `Waiting` filter in the _Flights_ tab.
-The parallel execution limits depend on your subscription: the Business plan and above allows for more concurrent Flights, and the Enterprise plan supports unlimited parallel executions if on a dedicated environment.
+While you can have an unlimited number of Flights flying, we’ve introduced a limit on how many Actions execute in parallel across all your Birds.
+This does not affect the total number of executions or the amount of data processed, neither does it cap the amount of Flights.
+If you trigger more Flights than Actions your subscription allows to run concurrently, Blackbird will schedule your Actions in a random order.
+That's why if you have a lot of Flights with heavy actions (f.e.
+LLM file processing) other Flights may take longer as the scheduler could be working on the heavy Actions.
+The parallel execution limits depend on your subscription: the Business plan and above allows for more concurrent Actions, and the Enterprise plan supports unlimited parallel executions if on a dedicated environment.

-> Flights awaiting a checkpoint don't count towards the parallel flights quota.
+> Flights awaiting a checkpoint don't count towards the parallel Actions quota.

 Filter flights by status
 ![live bird](~/assets/docs/waiting-filter.png)